Benchmarks and applications of the nuclear deexcitation event generator NucDeEx: Applications

 \textsc{Geant4} provides its own custom deexcitation model, G4PreCompoundModel~\cite{G4PreCo}.
 By default, it is coupled with INCL++ and BIC cascade models, while the BERT uses its own simplified model.
 As shown in Sec.~\ref{sec:validation}, \textsc{NucDeEx} shows better overall agreement with the data than G4PreCompoundModel.
 Thus, incorporating \textsc{NucDeEx} into \textsc{Geant4} is expected to improve the accuracy of simulations.
 A modified version of \textsc{Geant4} 10.5.1 incorporating \textsc{NucDeEx} is publicly available on GitHub~\cite{code_g4}.
 This is not an official distribution of \textsc{Geant4}.

 E487 and E525 experiments~\cite{PhysRevC.109.014620,10.1093/ptep/ptae159} measured gamma-ray energy spectra of $^{16}\text{O}(n,\gamma)$ inclusive reactions.
 These experiments were conducted at RCNP using neutron beams with energies of 30\,MeV, 80\,MeV, and 250\,MeV on water target.
 The observed gamma-ray energy spectra were compared with various combinations of cascade and deexcitation models~\cite{hino2025simulationmodelinvestigationneutronoxygen}.
 Among the standard cascade models provided by Geant4 (BERT, BIC, INCL++), INCL++ shows the best agreement with the experimental data.
-Replacing the default deexcitation model (G4PreCompoundModel) in INCL++ with NucDeEx led to further improvement in reproducibility across all neutron energies (Fig.~\ref{fig:E497_525}).
+Replacing the default deexcitation model (G4PreCompoundModel) in INCL++ with NucDeEx led to further improvement in reproducibility across all neutron energies (Figs.~\ref{fig:E525} and \ref{fig:E487}).
+Note that Ref.~\cite{10.1093/ptep/ptae159} pointed out a potential issue in the measurement of proton beam current in E487.
+This may have resulted in an incorrect normalization of the neutron beam flux, as shown in Fig.~\ref{fig:E487}.
 In particular, a significant improvement is observed at a neutron energy of 80\,MeV.
 This energy region is important for detector simulations of atmospheric neutrino interactions, where the typical neutron energy is around 100\,MeV~\cite{Sakai:2024azr}.
 NCQE interactions, which do not produce a charged lepton in the final state, can be a background in DSNB searches when the total energy of emitted gamma rays reaches approximately 20\,MeV.
-This improvement at 80\,MeV is expected to directly enhance background estimations in DSNB searches at SK, especially for those from NCQE intractions.
+This improvement at 80\,MeV is expected to directly enhance background estimations in DSNB searches at SK, especially for those from NCQE interactions.